shaiss/near-intent-workshop/src/content/03-building-backend/03-solver-contract.md

         let fee_amount = (input_amount * self.execution_fee) / 10_000;
         let actual_input = input_amount - fee_amount;

-        // Simulate a swap with 3% slippage from expected rate
-        // Note: In production contracts, floating-point calculations like this should be avoided
+        // Simulate fetching an exchange rate (e.g., from an oracle or internal logic)
-        // due to precision issues.
-Fixed-point libraries or integer-based calculations are preferred
+        // WARNING: Using f64 for financial calculations is risky due to precision issues.
-        // for financial operations to ensure deterministic behavior. let expected_rate = 10; // 10 output tokens per input token
-        let actual_rate = 9.7;  // 3% worse than expected

-        // Convert to floating point for the calculation, then back to u128
+        // This is for demonstration ONLY.
+Production contracts should use fixed-point math. let actual_rate: f64 = 0.98; // Simulate getting 0.98 output_token per input_token

+        // Calculate actual output based on the simulated rate
+        // MORE WARNINGS: Direct f64 multiplication and casting to u128 like this
+        // is highly problematic for production financial code.
+It loses precision and can panic.
+        // This simplified approach is PURELY for illustrating the Solver's role in determining an outcome.
-        // This is a simplification - production code would use safer arithmetic let output_amount = (actual_input as f64 * actual_rate) as u128;
+        // A production Solver would use robust fixed-point arithmetic throughout. let calculated_output_amount = (actual_input as f64 * actual_rate) as u128;

         // Record the execution in our contract state self.executions.push(intent_id.clone());